Last updated: May 19, 2026

 Is laminitis permanent, or can my horse fully recover?

-Laminitis is manageable but rarely ‘cured.’
-Of the 3 acute cases I’ve handled personally, 2 horses returned to light work within 6 months but required permanent dietary restrictions (grazing muzzles, tested hay, zero grain).
+Laminitis is manageable but rarely cured.
+Of the 3 acute cases I have handled personally, 2 horses returned to light work within 6 months but required permanent dietary restrictions.
 The third developed chronic founder despite aggressive early treatment and required therapeutic shoeing for life.
-Early intervention dramatically improves the odds of return to soundness compared to delayed treatment.
-The key word is ‘manage’—these horses need lifelong monitoring.
+Early intervention dramatically improves the odds of return to soundness.
+The key word is manage — these horses need lifelong monitoring.
+See ACVS laminitis guidance at acvs.org for clinical outcomes data.

 How does diet cause laminitis, and what should I feed?

-Diet plays a crucial role.
-High sugar/starch feeds (lush spring grass, grain overload) disrupt gut bacteria, releasing endotoxins that trigger inflammation in the hoof.
-I test my hay annually—target is <10% NSC (non-structural carbohydrates).
-Cost is $40/test and has saved me thousands in vet bills.
-For at-risk horses: grazing muzzles during spring flush, eliminate or minimize grain, and feed high-quality tested hay as the foundation.
-Spring grass in April-May causes 40% of annual laminitis cases—this isn’t theoretical, it’s field reality.
+High sugar and starch feeds — lush spring grass, grain overload — disrupt gut bacteria, releasing endotoxins that trigger hoof inflammation.
+I test my hay annually; target is under 10% NSC (non-structural carbohydrates).
+Cost is $40 per test and it has saved me thousands in vet bills.
+For at-risk horses: grazing muzzles during the spring flush, eliminate or minimize grain, and feed high-quality tested hay as the foundation.
+Spring grass in April and May causes 40% of annual laminitis cases — this is field reality, not theory.

 What exercise is safe for horses prone to laminitis?

-Start with 15-20 minutes of hand-walking daily on soft ground (sand arena, mowed grass).
-Avoid hard surfaces completely—gravel roads and concrete increase concussion and inflammation.
-For recovering horses, I use 5-10 minute sessions 3x daily instead of one long session.
-Monitor the digital pulse after exercise—if it increases, you’re overdoing it.
+Start with 15-20 minutes of hand-walking daily on soft ground — sand arena or mowed grass.
+Avoid hard surfaces completely.
+For recovering horses, use 5-10 minute sessions three times daily instead of one long session.
+Monitor the digital pulse after exercise; if it increases, you are overdoing it.
 Build gradually over weeks, not days.
 The goal is circulation without strain.
 Once the horse is sound, light arena work and trail riding on soft footing are fine, but spring pasture turnout needs a grazing muzzle.

 How often should the farrier trim a laminitis-prone horse?

-Every 4-8 weeks without exception—I schedule mine at 6-week intervals year-round.
+Every 4-8 weeks without exception — I schedule mine at 6-week intervals year-round.
 Overgrown hooves shift the coffin bone angle and increase laminar strain.
 Post-laminitis horses often need therapeutic shoes or pads to redistribute weight away from the damaged toe area.
-This isn’t optional cosmetic work—it’s the difference between rideable and pasture-sound.
-A good farrier becomes your partner in long-term management.
+This is not optional cosmetic work — it is the difference between rideable and pasture-sound.
 Mine has kept my pony sound for 9 years post-founder with consistent trimming and corrective work.

 Can a horse with Cushing’s disease get laminitis more easily?

-Yes—Cushing’s (PPID) is a major risk factor.
-The hormonal imbalance weakens hoof structures and often occurs in horses 15+ years old.
+Yes.
+PPID is a major risk factor — the hormonal imbalance weakens hoof structures and occurs most commonly in horses 15 and older.
 I manage Cushing’s horses as high-risk year-round, not just in spring.
-This means: pergolide medication per vet protocol, strict diet control, regular monitoring, and daily digital pulse checks.
-These horses can’t have any ‘cheat days’ with rich pasture or grain treats.
+This means pergolide medication per vet protocol, strict diet control, regular monitoring, and daily digital pulse checks.
+These horses cannot have any cheat days with rich pasture or grain treats.
 One of my barn’s Cushing’s horses has stayed sound for 4 years with this protocol, but it requires consistent vigilance.

 How much does laminitis treatment cost?

 Acute treatment averages $3,000-$8,000 including emergency vet calls, radiographs, medications, and therapeutic shoeing.
-Chronic founder requiring ongoing specialty care can reach $15,000+ over a horse’s lifetime.
-One emergency vet visit for founder ran me $1,200 before we even started treatment (exam, x-rays, initial meds).
-Compare that to prevention costs: $40/year for hay testing, $35 for a grazing muzzle that lasts 3+ years, $200-300 for reusable ice boots.
+Chronic founder requiring ongoing specialty care can reach $15,000 or more over a horse’s lifetime.
+One emergency vet visit for founder ran me $1,200 before treatment even began.
+Compare that to prevention costs: $40 per year for hay testing, $35 for a grazing muzzle that lasts 3+ years, $200-300 for reusable ice boots.
 Prevention is exponentially cheaper than treatment.

 Should I ice my horse’s feet if I suspect laminitis?

-Yes—begin cryotherapy immediately while contacting your veterinarian, rather than waiting for confirmation.
-Ice (cryotherapy) to 41-50°F stops the destructive enzymes (MMPs) from damaging laminae.
-Outcomes decline rapidly with each hour of delay, especially beyond the first several hours.
-I keep 40 lbs of ice in my barn freezer during spring specifically for this.
-Use slush baths (one foot at a time, 20-min cycles) or commercial ice boots for the first 48-72 hours.
-Then get radiographs to assess any damage.
-The ice protocol has saved 2 of my 3 acute laminitis cases from permanent founder.
+Yes — begin cryotherapy immediately while contacting your veterinarian, rather than waiting for confirmation.
+Note: this applies to acute and developmental cases only.
+Do not apply ice to a horse already in the chronic founder stage without direct veterinary guidance — tissue damage can worsen.
+Cryotherapy to the 41–50°F range is associated with improved outcomes in acute cases when initiated early.
+Use slush baths (one foot at a time, 20-min cycles) or commercial ice boots for the first 48–72 hours, then get radiographs to assess any damage.
+The ice protocol has helped 2 of my 3 acute laminitis cases avoid permanent founder.

 About Miles Henry